d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 However, in practice we typically cannot obtain the entire population of data.
-Thus, *empirical risk minimization*, which is minimizing empirical risk in :eqref:`eq_empirical-risk-min`, is a practical strategy for machine learning, with the hope to approximate minimizing true risk.
+Thus, *empirical risk minimization*, which is minimizing the empirical risk in :eqref:`eq_empirical-risk-min`, is a practical strategy for machine learning, with the hope to approximate minimizing the risk.